qcri-social/AIDR/Installation-instructions.md

 Prior to start the project building process make sure you have completed the following steps (a-d):

 (a) Install the MySql database server on your machine and create a database schema, name it for example "aidr_fetch_manager".

+Useful links for setting up MySql with Glassfish: [Using Connector/J with Glassfish](http://dev.mysql.com/doc/connector-j/en/connector-j-usagenotes-glassfish-config.html) and [How to setup a JDBC connection in Glassfish](http:// computingat40s.wordpress.com/how-to-setup-a-jdbc-connection-in-glassfish)

 The schema name can also be changed that requires to change application configurations which specify schema details as described in the next 2 steps.

 (b) In case of first time deployment, make sure you add the following line in the `spring-servlet.xml` file located under `<project-root>/src/main/webapp/WEB-INF/`: